-- 1. Standard/Operation requirements [Sec.
-3D-0503] - - (a) Emission limit for ES-62 Particulate matter emissions shall not exceed 0.33 lb/MMBtu based on maximum heat input. - 2.
-Testing [Sec.
+- 2. Testing [Sec.
 3D-2602(i) and Sec.
 3Q-0508(b) and (n)(2)] The permittee shall follow the testing requirements specified in condition 3.1(C)(2). - 3.
-Monitoring, recordkeeping, and reporting No monitoring, recordkeeping, or reporting is required for particulate matter emissions from the combustion of natural gas for these sources.
-However, the permittee shall maintain the appropriate records for raw material usage and/or production rates in order to calculate the emissions data needed to fulfill the requirements for condition 2.13 entitled Annual Emission Inventory Requirements.
+Monitoring, recordkeeping, and reporting No monitoring, recordkeeping, or reporting is required for particulate matter emissions from the combustion of natural gas for this source.
+However, the permittee shall maintain the appropriate records for raw material usage and/or production rates in order to calculate the emissions data needed to fulfill the requirements for condition 2.13 entitled Annual Emission Inventory Requirements. - B. Operational limits of the temporary boiler [Sec 3Q-0317(a)(8), Sec.
+3Q-0308(a)(1), and Sec.
+3Q-0707]